Dollar rally pauses as markets await Fed speakers

 Fed officials including Richard Fisher, James Bullard and Narayana Kocherlakota are all due to speak later on Friday, after Fed Chair Janet Yellen surprised markets mid-week by suggesting the possibility of raising interest rates early next year.

 U.S. yields have all moved higher as markets brought forward the risk of a Fed rate hike by April.
-The dollar index last traded at 80.192 .DXY, not far from the high of 80.354, a level not seen since late February.
+The dollar index last traded at 80.192, not far from the high of 80.354, a level not seen since late February.

 "A heavy Fed speaker calendar Friday will be carefully parsed for any effort to roll back this week's shift forward in tightening expectations," analysts at BNP Paribas wrote in a note to clients.